 All states regulate investor-owned utility retail electricity pricing.
 In addition, there are numerous publicly owned utilities and electric cooperatives that establish their own retail electricity pricing through some form of regulation or internal process.
 These regulations and policies could deter potential customers from purchasing our solar service offerings.
 For example, some utilities in states such as Arizona and Utah have sought and secured rate design changes that reduce credit for residential solar exports to below the retail rate and impose new charges for rooftop solar customers.
 Utilities in additional states may follow suit.
-Such rate changes can include changing rates to charge lower volume-based rates-the rates charged for kilowatt hours of electricity purchased by a residential customer-while raising unavoidable fixed charges that a homeowner is subject to when they purchase solar energy from third parties, and levying charges on homeowners based on their point of maximum demand during a month (referred to as "demand charge").
+Such rate changes can include changing rates to charge lower volume-based rates-the rates charged for kilowatt hours of electricity purchased by a residential customers based on their point of maximum demand during a month (referred to as "demand charge").
 For example, the Arizona Public Service Company offers residential demand charge rate plans and if our solar customers have subscribed to those plans, they may not realize typical savings from our offerings.
 These forms of rate design could adversely impact our business by reducing the value of the electricity our solar energy systems produce compared to retail net metering, and reducing any savings customers realize by purchasing our solar service offerings.
 These proposals could continue or be replicated in other states.
-In addition to changes in general rates charged to all residential customers, utilities are increasingly seeking solar-specific charges (which may be fixed charges, capacity-based charges, or other rate charges).
+In addition to changes in general rates charged to all residential customers, utilities are increasingly seeking solar-specific charges (which may be fixed charges, carages).
 Any of these changes could materially reduce the demand for our offerings and could limit the number of markets in which our offerings are competitive with electricity provided by the utilities.